vmware-archive/vsphere-storage-for-docker/docs/internal/docker-plugin-drivers.md

 * LogLevel      - logging level for the plugin
 * LogPath       - location where plugin log fils are created
 * MaxLogSizeMb  - max. size of the plugin log file
+* MaxLogFiles   - max. number of backup log files to retain
 * MaxLogAgeDays - number of days to retain plugin log files

 ## Sample plugin configuration